 At the request of the British, a redesign of Landing Ship Tanks was initiated by the U.S. in 1941.
 The new Landing Ship Tanks could carry infantry and equipment across oceans and land directly on beaches.

 1942: Desegregation of the Corps

-Per an Executive Order from President Franklin Delano Roosevelt, the first African-American recruits to the Marine Corps began training in 1942.
-The first African-American Marine recruit was Howard P. Perry of Charlotte, N.C.
+Per an Executive Order from President Franklin Delano Roosevelt, the first African American recruits to the Marine Corps began training in 1942.
+The first African American Marine recruit was Howard P. Perry of Charlotte, North Carolina.

 1943: Welcoming women into the Marines

 - Marine Corps strength: 308,523 (0.23% of U.S. population)

 The Marine Corps became the last branch of America's military to welcome women into its ranks when it authorized a Women's Reserve in 1943.
 Women were assigned to non-combatant roles, including radio operators, welders, and clerical positions.